 Here’s a Tip: The Grande Marche Parade takes place daily at noon in the New Market Village and is a fun and festive

-3. What To Bring Hand Sanitizer, Antibacterial or regular wipes, cash for tipping the entertainment, sunscreen, an umbrella (TRF is a rain or shine event!)
+3. What To Bring Hand Sanitizer, Antibacterial or regular wipes, cash for tipping the entertainment, sunscreen, an umbrella or poncho (TRF is a rain or shine event!)

 Outside food and drinks are not allowed.
 You can bring in one unopened bottle of water per guest, but there are not water fountains to refill your bottle.

 Here’s a Tip: Don’t forget your best Huzzah!
 Huzzah is a joyful exclamation commonly used during the 15th and 16th century, even by the Bard!